the-teachingRSE-project/competencies/competencies.md

 existing work instead.
 To (re-) use software, researchers have to be able to find it and then to easily evaluate if the software actually suits their needs.
-Apart from functionality, the integration with other software, expected sustainability, and expandability also have to be part of this evaluation.
+Apart from functionality, the integration with other software, expected sustainability, and extensibility also have to be part of this evaluation.

 ### Software publication (SP)